The Big Book of Dashboards presents a comprehensive reference for those tasked with building or overseeing the development of business dashboards.

 Thinking Critically about Data

-Workshop attendees will receive a signed copy of The Big Book of Dashboards, breakfast, hot lunch, coffee, snacks and free parking.
+Workshop attendees will receive a signed copy of The Big Book of Dashboards, breakfast, lunch, and coffee / beverages.
 Laptops are not required for this workshop.

 What People are Saying about the Instructors